No events scheduled for 9/26/2016

 Q. How Do I Order?

 A. Most AV material orders should be placed on-line through DCP's electronic purchasing system.
-After authorization by the ROC or corresponding central office director the order is automatically forwarded into production.
+After authorization by the CFN or corresponding central office director the order is automatically forwarded into production.
 There it is encumbered against the appropriate specific account in the FAMIS (accounting system) plan, the appropriate Quick Codes, Object Codes are charged accordingly, and the account balance is electronically updated by the Accounting System.
 At that time, A Machine Generated Order (MGO) or electronic order is created and sent to the vendor by DCP.
 The processing status of a requisition is available online in DCP's electronic purchasing system.

 All AV material orders utilizing NYSLIB funds will be completed under Object Code 338.
 Do not commingle other NYSLIB (LIBRARY and LIBRARY REFERENCE BOOKS) materials and/or other funding sources (other object codes) on any single order placed.